technofocus-pte/ppteamsintpvt/Labs/Lab 4/Lab 4 - Customize sample app templates.docx.md

     ![A screenshot of a computer Description automatically generated](./media/image21.png)

-    **Note :** The page will take 2-5 minutes to load, if the loading fails, close the browser, open Teams and repeat step 2.
+    **Note :** The page will take 2-5 minutes to load, if the loading fails, close the browser, open Teams and repeat from step 2.

 7. If prompted, select **Save and reload**.